ChrisRM/material-theme-jetbrains/README.md

 Since the latest releases IntelliJ IDEA removed the option to set colors to specific file statuses (added to VCS, modified, ignores...).
 This plugin is giving the opportunity to set it back, but only in the Project Tree.

 You can find the settings to set the file colors under **Colors and Fonts** -> **Material File Colors**.
 Of course, this is *per color scheme*, not *per theme*, so please take this into consideration.

 **Note**: Jetbrains added back the File Colors under **Version Control** > **File Status Colors**.
-This is something rather new from 2017
-.3 so for now the plugin ignores these settings and uses the *Material File Colors* settings instead, but it could change in the future.
+This is something rather new from 2017.3 so for now the plugin ignores these settings and uses the *Material File Colors* settings instead, but it could change in the future.

 -----------------

 ### File Colors

 *File Colors* is an option in IntelliJ IDEA to put a background color in the Project View and Tabs to certain files belonging to a scope.
 Such scopes may be Project Files, Non-Project Files, Libraries, Tests and so on.
-Originally, the IDE is bundled with two predefined File Colors:
-`Non-Project Files` and `Tests`.
+Originally, the IDE is bundled with two predefined File Colors: `Non-Project Files` and `Tests`.

 However, the colors prebundled are more suited to the original *Darcula* color scheme, so it is out of contrast with the bundled *Material Themes*.

 So, much like color schemes, the *Material Theme* is now prebundled with specific file colors for `Non-project files`.
-You can see them in **Options -> Appearance -> File Colors*.
+You can see them in **Options -> Appearance -> File Colors* (You need to install them first through the `Install Material File Colors` Action from the `Panel Settings` menu.

 However, to be able to see them take priority, you would have to put your relevant file color **at the top**, before the ones bundled with IDEA.
 It is not done automatically as we don't want to override user settings, so make sure to do so if you want to use them.